pascalandy/docker-stack-this/traefik_stack1/README.md

 - Fix the need to use a trailing slash `/` at the end of Portainer service

 ## Something is off?
 Please let me know.
 I consider this README crystal clear.
-If there is anything that I could improve, please [let me know via an issue](https://github.com/pascalandy/docker-stack-this/issues).
+If there is anything that I could improve, please let me know and make sure to review the [contributing doc](././CONTRIBUTING.md).

 ## Shameless promotion :-p
 Looking to **kick-start your website** (static page + a CMS) ?
 Take a look at [play-with-ghost](http://play-with-ghost.com/) (another project I shared).
 It allows you to see and edit websites made with **Ghost**.
 In short, you can try Ghost on the spot without having to sign up!
 Just use the dummy email & password provided.